faizansafwan/assignment/README.md

 ## Questions?

-If you have any questions about the assignment, please create an issue in this repository.
+If you have any questions about the assignment, please contact gauth672@gmail.com